sst/guide/_chapters/share-code-between-services.md

 You can do something similar for any other `serverless.yml` config that needs to be shared.

-In the next chapter, we are going to look at how to share resources across services.
+Next, let's look at what happens when multiple API services need to share the same API endpoint.